imgix/ember-cli-imgix/README.md

         debug: true, // Prints out diagnostic information on the image itself.
 Turn off in production.
         classNames: 'imgix-image', // default class used on the img element
-        defaultParams: {}, // optional params that will be used in all generated paths }
+        defaultParams: {}, // optional params that will be used in all generated paths
+        secureURLToken: 'sometoken', // optional token used to generate secure URLs }
     }
     // snip